AiseBouma/Mongitor/README.md

 The web frontend is designed as a single page application.
 Commands are send to the backend via websockets and the results are received via the websockets as well.
 These results are then used to update the GUI.
 A good example of this is the handling of the Mongitor password which protects the entered MongoDb credentials.
 This flowchart describes this process:<br><br>
 ![architecture](https://github.com/AiseBouma/Mongitor/blob/master/pictures/credentials_flowchart.png?raw=true)<br><br>

+# Reset password
+To reset your password simply delete the credentials file.
+The path of this file is specified in the properties file.
+After deleting the credentials file, refresh the login page.
+Mongitor will then ask you for a new password.
+Please note: after deleting the credentials file, you have to re-enter the credentials for MongoDB.